How Many Credit Cards Should You Have? What’s Too Many?

 Pros & Cons Of Opening A New Account

-If you’re trying to decide whether or not to close an existing credit card account, the inverse of the above pros and cons will be true.
-If avoiding credit cards would force you to rely on cash and debit cards for your daily spending, you may also be more susceptible to pick-pockets as well as ATM fees, and you might miss out on secondary credit card benefits like rental car insurance, trip protection and extended product warranties.
+If avoiding credit cards would force you to rely on cash and debit cards for your daily spending, you’ll also be more susceptible to pick-pockets and ATM fees.
+Plus, you’ll miss out on secondary credit card benefits such as rental car insurance, trip protection and extended product warranties.

 Wallet Scenarios: How To Handle Different Numbers of Cards